Security of discrete-modulated continuous-variable quantum key distribution: Numerical implementation and results

 For the classical information leaked during error correction, we can assume an honest, iid implementation of the protocol.
 We introduce a parameter $f$ that quantifies the the error correction efficiency with respect to the ideal Shannon limit, so that we write

 where $\hat{X}$, $\hat{Z}$ represent the key string bits (after removing the symbol $\perp$) of Alice and Bob respectively.
+On the other hand, the parameter $p^\mathrm{key}$ comes from the fact that only the signals coming from key rounds require error correction.
 The error correction efficiency may depend on several factors, such as the chosen code, the block size or the form of the probability distribution between Alice and Bob.
 Here we take $f$ from values that range from $0\%$ to $5\%$ as a showcase of the potential results for our scheme given diverse efficiencies for error correction.
 The Shannon term $H(\hat{Z}|\hat{X})$ can be computed numerically according to the distribution \eqref{eq:doubleint} adapted for the modulation of the key rounds, namely

 With the error correction cost, it is not only possible to calculate the asymptotic secret key rate, but also optimise the amplitude $\alpha$ that Alice chooses for her coherent states, which is not attainable with only the results from the SDP.